Piano workshop 4

 What level is the course and do I need any particular skills?

-For this workshop you must be ready to study repertoire approaching grade 4 standard.
+For this workshop you must be ready to study repertoire of grade 4 standard.

 The ability to learn repertoire independently is essential.